 Rachel, my Bantam Cochin Frizzle on hatch day.
 Unfortunately, she is a homicidal broody.

 Before purchasing expensive hatching eggs for a broody to hatch, it is wise to put her through the paces with ordinary hatching eggs.
 I have learned the hard way never to give an unreliable broody a second chance.
 If she abandoned the nest or harmed chicks once, she will do it again.
 Past performance is the best predictor of future behavior.
+Have a back-up plan in anticipation of a quitter even with the less valuable eggs.
+Keeping an incubator on-hand in the event a broody abandons the eggs can be life-saving.

 HOW TO STOP BROODINESS